ObedientMooseFromGiantTown/ObedientMooseFromGiantTown/README.md

 ### Hi, I’m Shameek 👋

 I'm a graduate student at the **London School of Economics**, pursuing an **MSc in Data Science**.
-I’m passionate about making data interpretable, building robust machine learning systems, and exploring the frontiers of **graph learning, applied ML, and behavioural analytics**.
+I’m passionate about making data interpretable, building robust machine learning systems, and exploring the frontiers of **graph learning, applied ML, and quantum computing**.
 > _Curiosity killed the cat — but it got me working._ 🐾

 ---